-- Held environmental water licence number has not changed in the reporting period. - A total of 2,806 General Security B shares and 1,437 supplementary shares were held and managed for environmental purposes as of 30 June 2019, which represents 1.1% of total share issued in the NSW Border Rivers (Figure 26). - No held environmental usage of NSW allocation11 occurred throughout the reporting period (Figure 27).
+- Held environmental water licence number has not changed in the reporting period. - A total of 2,806 General Security B shares and 1,437 supplementary shares were held and managed for environmental purposes as of 30 June 2020, which represents 1.1% of total share issued in the NSW Border Rivers (Figure 27). - No held environmental usage of NSW allocation10 occurred throughout the reporting period (Figure 28). - More information about held environmental water is available in Note 7 of this GPWAR.

-11 An environmental release from Glenlyon occurred in April 2019 utilising QLD environmental holdings
+10 An environmental release from Glenlyon occurred in April 2019 utilising QLD environmental holdings